 Encourage your children to join our Summer Reading Club!
 Preschoolers through grade six may participate in Summer Reading Club by reading independently, reading with others, or being read to by a friend or family member.
 Children read for at least 20 minutes a day and record their progress in a log.

 Bring your children in to register starting Friday, June 12.
 (Those who have signed up through school do not need to re-register.)
 Each child will receive a reading log and time log and will be eligible to earn prizes.

-All prizes will be awarded based on the amount of time that children spend reading or listening to print books, ebooks, magazines, audiobooks and Playaways.
-The more hours they spend reading or being read to, the more rewards they will be eligible to receive.
-(See time log for details.)
-Rewards may be claimed through Monday, September 9.
-While children are welcome to write down the titles that they read, they are not required to do so.
+Prizes will be awarded based on the time spent reading or listening to print books, ebooks, magazines, audiobooks and Playaways.
+The more hours children spend reading or being read to, the more rewards they will be eligible to receive.
+Rewards may be claimed through Friday, September 4.

 - Programs are for Abington Township/Rockledge Borough residents only, unless listed as “Open to all area residents.”

-- If your child cannot attend a program, please call the Children’s Department promptly so that we may admit a child on the waiting list.
+- If your child cannot attend a program, please call the Children’s Department promptly so we can admit someone else.

-- If you check out 10 books or more you can fill out a raffle ticket to win a $25.00 gift certificate to George’s Dreshertown Shop N’ Bag, a $25.00 gift card from Giant, or bread for a year from Panera Bread!
+At the Roslyn Branch Library, if you check out 10 books or more you can fill out a raffle ticket for a chance to win a $25.00 gift certificate to George’s Dreshertown Shop N’ Bag, a $25.00 gift card from Giant, bread for a year from Panera Bread, a gift card from Whole Foods, or a gift bag from Trader Joe’s.!
 You can enter as often as you like.
 Drawing will be held in September.

 Just for Children